 Low-carb diet

-• Pros include a focus on protein and healthy fats, which can help with losing weight and improved blood sugar control.
+Pros include a focus on protein and healthy fats, which can help with losing weight and improve blood sugar control.

 Low-fat diet

-• Pros include a focus on low-diet foods like salmon, tuna, blueberries, oranges, walnuts, and chia seeds, which can help with weight control (lose weight) and improve heart health.
+Pros include a focus on low-diet foods like salmon, tuna, blueberries, oranges, walnuts, and chia seeds.
+That can help with weight control (lose weight) and improve heart health.

-Essential Food Items To Include In Each Diet
+Essential Food Items To Include In Best Diets For Women Over 50

 Different Ingredients that comprise a healthy diet